Men’s Mental Health

 If we're serious about addressing men's mental health, we need to move beyond well-trodden assumptions that men don't naturally talk, or that men are the architects of their own problems.

 If we’re serious about addressing men’s mental health, we need to accept that we can speak up for women’s equality and men’s wellbeing at the same time.
-The latter does not contradict the former!
+The latter does not contradict the former.

-In this talk, we will answer 2 questions:
+In this talk, we will answer 3 questions:

-1) Why are men and boys struggling?
+2) Why are men struggling?

 Gender bias: what is it?
-How do media, politics and society perpetuate gendered stereotypes?
+How do media, politics and wider society perpetuate gendered stereotypes?
 And why is this bad news for everyone?

-Allyship: how do we become allies for each other? (understanding that allyship is a cross cultural and cross gender term)
+Allyship: how do we become effective allies for each other? (understanding that allyship is a cross cultural and cross gender term)

 Men’s communities: are they a return to the old boys network?
 Or are they an important, safe space where men can find community?
-What can we learn from the explosion of varied men’s communities in the last 10-15 years?
+What can we learn from the explosion of varied men’s communities to have emerged in the last 10-15 years?
 And how do you build a thriving men’s community in the workplace?